astridanayla/ecolabel-ar/README.md

 - **iOS deployment target** compatible with your project settings
 - A physical device — AR features can't be fully tested in the Simulator

-> ℹ️ Adjust the specifics above to match your project's actual minimum versions.

 ## 🚀 Getting Started